shred/acme4j/README.md

 Please note that _acme4j_ is currently in beta state.
 The API may still change without prior notice, but I try to keep the changes minimal.

-As _Let's Encrypt_ is currently in public beta, some of the ACME services may be restricted or [not implemented](https://github.com/letsencrypt/boulder/wiki/TODO).
-Also see the [_acme4j_ bug tracker](https://github.com/shred/acme4j/issues) for missing or untested features.

 The [ACME specifications](https://github.com/ietf-wg-acme/acme) are not finalized yet.
 The _acme4j_ API may change as features are added to, and other features removed from the specifications.
+Some of the _Let's Encrypt_ services may be restricted or [not yet implemented](https://github.com/letsencrypt/boulder/wiki/TODO).
+Also see the [_acme4j_ bug tracker](https://github.com/shred/acme4j/issues) for missing or untested features.

 ## Contribute